Are you ready to be inspired with these cool content marketing examples?

 6. Grow from Acorns

 Acorns Investment is a popular investing app that helps you round-up your spare change from debit card purchases and invest these small amounts of money over time.
 This approach to investing is ideal for anyone who doesn’t feel like they have enough money or time to invest, but they still want to be work toward building wealth.
-Their blog called Grow from Acorns, is just of the best content marketing examples of an effective blog.
+Their blog called Grow from Acorns, is just one of the best content marketing examples of an effective blog.

-Grow from Acorns offers a space where the brand publishes provide a wealth of valuable articles for their target audience.
+Grow from Acorns offers a space where the brand publishers provide a wealth of valuable articles for their target audience.
 Grow’s goal is to empower its readers with relevant and realistic advice that can help them accomplish their financial goals.
 Much like the app, the blog aims to help people start building wealth now instead of waiting until later.